jimlinntu/CS29426/hw5/report.md

 I place a gaussian for each keypoints, resulting a `(68, H, W)` heatmap for my model to learn.

-(Visualization of the guassian map)
+Visualization of the guassian map for this image (only show 2 keypoints):

 <img src="./demo/image_for_heatmap.jpg" width="600px" />